iklyubanov/java-personal-workbench/algorithm/overview.md

 6. _Plus Minus task_.
 Given an array of integers, calculate the fractions of its elements that are positive, negative, and are zeros.
 Print the decimal value of each fraction on a new line.
+You must print the following  lines:

+A decimal representing of the fraction of positive numbers in the array compared to its size.
+A decimal representing of the fraction of negative numbers in the array compared to its size.
+A decimal representing of the fraction of zeros in the array compared to its size.